List of cognitive bias examples and what do they mean? plus the definition explained.

 Status quo bias

-Judging a group of people or individual with certain characteristics a certain way based on limited information about a person or group.
+Judging an individual or group of people with certain characteristics a certain way based on limited information about a person or group.